mainmatter/playbook/src/project-procedure/digital-products/README.md

   identifying and understanding the goal of the project and the environment it operates in
 2. **Product Design**
-  conceptualising a product that pursues the project's objective
+  conceptualizing a product that pursues the project's objective
 3. **Product Development**
   implementing the product and launching it
 4. **Evaluation**